 Other dining options include a grill, afternoon tea, specialty restaurants, and a coffee shop where you could find me every sea day afternoon.

 The Chef’s Table dinner (extra charge) was an impressive masterpiece.
-Like the Chef’s Table we enjoyed on a prior Royal Carribean cruise, it was by far the best meal on the ship.
+Like the Chef’s Table we enjoyed on a prior Royal Caribbean cruise, it was by far the best meal on the ship.
 We also enjoyed a meal at each of the speciality restaurants onboard.

-Cruise clothing, like street styles, range from overstated to underdressed.
+Cruise clothing, like street styles, ranges from overstated to underdressed.
 Azamara encourages a “friendly yet sophisticated onboard environment.”
 Therefore, the general daily dress is “resort casual”.
 The only “rule” I saw was no bare feet, tank tops, baseball caps, bathing suits, shorts, or jeans allowed in the dining room or specialty restaurants.
 However, there is no formal night on an Azamara Club Cruise.

 This makes packing light for the cruise even easier.
 My cruise wardrobe is simple, flexible, and takes up very little space.
-You can download a free copy of our packing light checklist for cruising when you subscribe to our newsletter:
+You can download a free copy of our packing light checklist in the tips box below.

 A signature feature of the Azamara Club Cruises is a white night, with a candlelit poolside dinner.
 Passengers are normally encouraged to wear white, but on our New Year’s Eve cruise, they named it “black and white night.”

 The pool was a perfect way to cool off on a hot South American summer day or evening.
 In addition to traditional lounge chairs, there were random, relaxing options not usually seen at shipboard pools.

 There are also plenty of quiet spaces onboard.
 The Living Room and Drawing Room are my two favourites.
 These and other spaces on the ship are also used for daily trivia games, art and dance lessons, enrichment lectures, exercise classes, social meetups, and weekly religious services.
-And, late at night, the Living Room converts to a disco.
+And, late at night, the Living Room converts into a disco.